Rug Hooking Instructions

 Because rug hooking is a leisurely craft and not an exact art such as needlepoint or counted cross stitch, it allows much room for personal expression.
-You are encouraged to relax and experiment.
 The principle is to outline an area and fill it in with color.
-It is not necessary to count stitches or rows, and please do not fill every hole of the jute, as your rug will be too stiff - similar to a sweater that has been knitted too tightly.
+It is not necessary to count stitches or rows, and please do not fill every hole of the cloth, as your rug will be too stiff - similar to a sweater that has been knitted too tightly.
 Happy hooking!

 How to Hook Your Rug

 Hooking on your lap: One of the nicest things about rug hooking is that a frame is not necessary.
 This makes your rug project very portable.
 You should now be in a sitting position with your feet placed several inches apart on the floor.
 The ball of yarn should be on the floor between your feet with the strand reaching to your lap.
-Tuck the rug jute under your upper legs.
-Keep the jute taut as though it is on a frame with your legs.
+Tuck the rug under your upper legs, keeping it taut as though it is on a frame with your legs.
 Keep the section of the design you are hooking positioned in the middle of your lap.

 It is very important to hook a gauge swatch to see how to space your loops.
-Mark off a 1” square somewhere on the plain border of your burlap.
+Mark off a 1” square somewhere on the plain border of your cloth.
 A 27” length of yarn should fill this square.
 We recommend you mark the 27” inch on one of the yarn lengths and try to hook the squared area.
 If you come up short or have excess, pull out the yarn and begin again.
-Begin by poking the hook through the burlap and catch your yarn on the backside of the burlap.
-Bring the yarn loop completely through the burlap until the yarn end is as tall on the surface (about 1” high).
+Begin by poking the hook through the cloth and catch your yarn on the backside.
+Bring the yarn loop completely through the cloth until the yarn end is as tall on the surface (about 1” high).

-Step 3: To pull your first loop, insert the hook back into the jute leaving at least one hole empty and from your left hand, place the yarn around the hook, and pull up through the jute at an angle back towards your body.
+To pull your first loop, insert the hook back into the cloth leaving at least one hole empty and from your left hand, place the yarn around the hook, and pull up through the cloth at an angle back towards your body.
 Your first loop will determine your loop heights – it should be approx. ¼”.
-Move over three burlap strands to insert your hook through the canvas again and again pull up a 1/4” loop.
+Move over one or two holes to insert your hook through the canvas again and again pull up a 1/4” loop.
 This spacing is very important because it allows the yarn to puff out all around.
 If you space the loops too closely together and try to pack them in areas, you will run out of yarn.
-The loops may seem to be too far apart, but they will fluff up.
 Continue in this manner, making sure to feel the tension as it tightens against your previous stitch.

 Finishing your rug